bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/README.md

 2. For this project, you will build a viewer app for the [Pokedex API](https://pokeapi.co).
 The Pokedex API does not require an API key or any other form of authentication.
     1. The app will consist of two screens, a main table view, and a detail view.
     2. You will implement it using a mix of Objective-C and Swift.

+**NOTE:** This API has gone down in the past.
+If this happens to you while taking the sprint challenge, use this url as your base URL: https://lambdapokeapi.herokuapp.com.
+Note that you will have to add the same path components onto that URL that the original API's base URL has.

 ## Screen Recording